ThenerzZ/password_generator/README.md

 # Secure Password Manager

-A modern, secure password manager with an Apple-inspired dark mode UI built in Python.
+A modern, secure password manager with an Apple-inspired UI built in Python.
 This application provides a secure way to generate, store, and manage passwords with multiple layers of encryption and security features.

 ## Features